blakelymayhall/odin-library/README.md

 # odin-library
 Repo for the library project in the javascript course of the Odin Project

+Goal is a functional library app with a UI that shows what books are in the library and gives the user the ability to add or remove books.
+No other conditions are given.

 # Process Notes

 8/6/23 - 8/7/23